Thank you for visiting our website.

 Disadvantages:

-MARPE uses miniscrews anchored in the palate to provide direct bone support without surgery.
-It is especially suitable for adolescents and young adults whose palatal suture is not fully ossified.
+MARPE relies on the use of mini-screws anchored in the palate, allowing for direct bone support without surgery.
+It is particularly suitable for adolescents and young adults, in whom the palatal suture is not yet fully ossified.

-This bone anchorage allows for transverse maxillary expansion in a purely orthopedic manner.
-Since the expansion forces are applied directly to the bone base, the usual dentoalveolar compensations seen with dental anchorage are significantly reduced or even eliminated.
+Since the expansion forces are applied directly to the bone base, the dentoalveolar compensations generally observed with dental support are significantly reduced, or even eliminated.

 Advantages: